crystal-linux/malachite/docs/COMMON_FEATURES.md

 I'm glad you asked!
 - If you want to clone a specific branch, simply use the `/` delimiter.
 To clone repository `foo` on branch `bar`, use `id:foo/bar`.
 - If you want a specific package to build first, use instances of `!` to set priority.
 This is explained later in the [Repository Mode](REPOSITORY_MODE.md) page

-- If you want to clone the repository with a specific depth, for example, in the case of a large git repository like `nixpkgs`, you can add a 2nd `:` delimiter and the integer after that will be used as the depth
+The last `:` delimiter is entirely optional, and behaves differently depending on the mode:
+- In Repository mode, it defines the desired commit hash/rev/tag to checkout on repository clone
+- In Workspace mode, it defines the desired depth to clone the repository, useful with large git repositories, such as `nixpkgs`.

 That's literally it!